DevSnicket/eunice/javascript/README.md

 From the processors available in [eunice-processors](https://github.com/DevSnicket/eunice-processors ), this package runs the following automatically, the same processing as Eunice uses when analyzing itself:
 1. The filename "index" is removed from identifiers.
-2. The identifiers of root items can be optionally prefixed (e.g. with their package name).
+2. Optionally ensure there is a single root item with an identifier (e.g. the package's name).
 3. Items that are files have "type: file" added to them.
 4. Items are ordered by their identifiers.
 5. Items are grouped by their identifiers (this is requires the previous ordering step).